TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/EventDispatcher/Index.rst

    :doc:`t3core:Changelog/10.0/Feature-88770-PSR-14BasedEventDispatcher`

 The EventDispatcher system was added to extend TYPO3's Core behaviour in TYPO3 10.0 via PHP code.
 In the past, this was done via Extbase's SignalSlot and TYPO3's custom hook system.
-The new EventDispatcher system is a fully capable replacement for new code in TYPO3, as well as a possibility to migrate away from previous TYPO3 solutions.
+The EventDispatcher system is a fully capable replacement for new code in TYPO3, as well as a possibility to migrate away from previous TYPO3 solutions.